What is the J/24 Boat Grant Program?

 - 10 points: Experience with boat maintenance & trailering

 - 7 points: Information about your teammates and their sailing resumes.

 - 8 points: Projected budget.

 - 5 Points: Proximity to an existing J/24 Fleet.

 Once the proposals have been scored, the top applicants will be posted for Class member comment and interviewed by the Boat Grant Committee.
 Finalists will be expected to submit a proposed crew description and budget and their references will be contacted.
 The interview will be scored (10 points) and added to the above points to determine the total.

 The Grantee will be notified by or before February 1st of the application year.
-The Boat Grant Program year will begin on or before March 4th of the application year.
+The Boat Grant Program year will begin by the end of February of the application year.

 For more information, check out the J/24 website or email the J/24 office by clicking here, or contact any of the Boat Grant Committee members.